mrkamel/search_flip/README.md

 ```

 Generally, aggregation results returned by Elasticsearch are returned as a
-`SearchFlip::Result`, which basically is a `Hashie::Mash`, such that you can
+`SearchFlip::Result`, which basically is a Hash with method-like access, such
-access them via:
+that you can access them via:

 ```ruby
 query.aggregations(:username)["mrkamel"].revenue.value